rivet-gg/example-tanks-typescript-canvas-socketio/README.md

 > **What did this do?**
 >
+> - Build & upload your Docker image for [Rivet Serverless Lobbies](https://docs.rivet.gg/serverless-lobbies/introduction)
 > - Build & upload your site for [Rivet CDN](https://docs.rivet.gg/cdn/introduction)
-> - Build & upload your Docker image for [Rivet Serverless Lobbies](https://docs.rivet.gg/serverless-lobbies/introduction)
 > - Create a version on Rivet
-> - Deploy your version to the production namespace
+> - Deploy the version to the *Production* namespace